hallard/uTeleinfo/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)
 If you want to do commercial stuff with this project, please contact [CH2i company](https://ch2i.eu/en#support) so we can organize an simple agreement.

-# Trop compliquer de le fabriquer soit même ?
+# Trop compliqué de le fabriquer ?

 Vous pouvez commander ce module assemblé et prêt à l'emploi sur [tindie][1]